 The ruins of the Pisac fortress are among the most interesting in Peru.
 Today, historians and archaeologists believe that Pisac was an enclosure that served mainly as a line of defense against the anti-Indians, who occupied lands east of Cusco and were implacable enemies of the Incas.

-The Pisac complex consists of several different areas.
+The Pisac complex comprises several areas.
 Outside the walled enclosure is Kanchiracay, a small set of rough stone constructions.

 This area probably served as a military garrison and may have sheltered local villagers in case of attack.
 There are also some ruins of aqueducts.
 The site could have been home to farmers who worked on the lower terraces.
 From Kanchiracay, the Inca Trail ascends the hill to a crossroads known as Antachaka.